MythFinance/docs.myth.finance/dualSTAKE/src/immutability.md

 The "fee admin" role, controller by the Myth Finance team, will be able to increase the fee rates:

-- with a time delay of 2 weeks before effect
+- with a time delay of 1 week before effect
 - with a **maximum change** of +2.5% from the previous value

 This protects dualSTAKE holders from the Myth Finance team being able to immediately change the fee rate to 100%, which would compromise their rewards.